If you face a serious felony charge, here are 10 important things that you need to know about the charge, potential consequences, and your defense.

 Will I Have to Appear in Court?

 If you are arrested, your release from jail hinges on your agreement to return for your court appearance.
 You either would have signed a document stating that you will appear in court on your own, or you would have posted bail in order to be released from jail.
-Either way, failure to appear in court will result with committing a different crime (failure to appear).
+Either way, failure to appear in court will result in committing a different crime (failure to appear).
 It is always in your best interest to appear for your court date.
 You can discuss having your lawyer appear in court for you on a case by case basis.

 How Will I Be Sentenced For a Crime?